ibm-cloud-docs/containers/vpc_network_policy.md

 ## Step 3: Controlling traffic between pods with Kubernetes policies
 {: #kubernetes_policies}

-Kubernetes policies protect pods from internal network traffic.
-You can create simple Kubernetes network policies to isolate app microservices from each other within a namespace or across namespaces.
+You can use Kubernetes policies to control network traffic between pods in your cluster and to isolate app microservices from each other within a namespace or across namespaces.
 {: shortdesc}

 **Level of application**: Worker node host endpoint